 Share this job:

-Experience: Has work experience with adults with serious and persistent mental illnesses or with individuals with similar human-services needs.
+Experience: Work experience with adults with serious and persistent mental illnesses or with individuals with similar human-services needs.
 This individual should be a current or former recipient of mental health services who is in recovery.
-May have related training (e.g., certified occupational therapy assistant, home health care aide) or work experience (e.g., teaching) and life experience

 Skills: Must have a strong commitment to the right and ability of each person visits the Hope Center and who identifies as having a mental health and/or substance use disorder.
-Must have completed an accredited Peer Facilitator training program or be willing to complete one within the first six months of hire.
+CPR/1st Aid Certification within three months of hire (training provided).